Department: Special Education

 Overview of the history, trends, and issues of the field of Early Childhood Special Education (ECSE) with particular attention to federal and state policy, service system models, and professional roles and ethics.
 Emphasis is on current research, theory, and practice.
 2 undergraduate hours.
 2 graduate hours.
 Prerequisite: Junior standing.

 Focuses upon issues and intervention strategies that can impact the communication skills of persons with moderate or severe intellectual and/or physical disabilities.
 Specific assessment and intervention strategies are discussed as they relate to both verbal and augmentative communication.
 4 undergraduate hours.
 4 graduate hours.

 Course focuses on issues and strategies for teaching communication and literacy to individuals with significant intellectual or physical disabilities.
 Specific assessment and intervention strategies are discussed as they relate to alternative and augmentative communication (AAC) and the development of beginning literacy skills.
-2 or 3 undergraduate hours.
-2 or 3 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: Concurrent enrollment or prior completion of SPED 440, and admission to the Department of Special Education, or consent of instructor.

 Introduction to the field of early childhood special education, including its history and major issues; instructional methods used in teaching and facilitating development in young children with disabilities are covered in depth.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: Concurrent registration in SPED 524 or consent of instructor.